Wiki · Individual Player · Last reviewed June 25, 2026

 DNNresearch and Google

 After the ImageNet result, Hinton, Krizhevsky, and Sutskever formed DNNresearch.
-Google acquired the company in 2013, bringing the Toronto neural-network lineage into one of the central industrial AI labs of the next decade.
+University of Toronto reported in March 2013 that Google acquired the company, which had been incorporated by Krizhevsky, Sutskever, and Hinton in 2012 for work on deep neural networks.
+The acquisition brought the Toronto neural-network lineage into one of the central industrial AI labs of the next decade.

 Krizhevsky's public homepage says he worked at Google from March 2013 to September 2017.
 Public records are sparse after that, and this page deliberately avoids unsourced claims about later employment, private research, or current role.